-- A. ~~If the subdivision is within the City limits, the The subdivider~~ shall install complete sanitary sewer system facilities in accordance with the requirements of the City and the Montana Department of Environmental Quality (MDEQ).
+A. The subdivider shall install complete sanitary sewer system facilities in accordance with the requirements of the City and the Montana Department of Environmental Quality (MDEQ).

 An application for extension of sanitary sewer services shall be submitted for review and approval by the City.
 The subdivider shall submit plans and specifications for the proposed facilities to the City and to MDEQ and shall obtain necessary approvals prior to construction.